 This year we have a new addition – the Family Food Hall is the perfect space for families, with food catered specifically to children’s tastes.
 The area includes an enclosed garden and additional seating as well as some children’s games.
 It’s an opportunity for parents to relax and for children to enjoy themselves in a dedicated, intimate setting.
 There will be baby-changing facilities available here too.

-For a pint of real ale, a glass of wine or a jug of Pimm’s to enjoy in the sunshine, head to the Festival Bars.
-The Airstream Bar returned to the Food Hall in 2018.
+For a pint of real ale, a glass of wine, Prosecco, or a jug of Pimm’s to enjoy in the sunshine, head to the Festival Bar with its extended outdoor decked area and soak up some of the Festival atmosphere.